lareponse/badhat/doc/run.md

 ABSORB is that handshake: output becomes input after include-time.

 Finally, you want composition: run many files, keep args, pass loot forward.
-That’s RELOOT.
+That's RELOOT.
 And real pipelines need real failure rules:
-FAULT_AHEAD for “secondary steps must not veto”, and RESCUE_CALL for “even if include failed, still run the callable we already have”.
+FAULT_AHEAD for "secondary steps must not veto", and RESCUE_CALL for "even if include failed, still run the callable we already have".

 > `run()` executes files and collects what they produce—return values, output, or both.